soundpress/RulesOfNYC/docs/c07/index.rst

 (qq) No nonroad motor vehicle at the transfer station that operates outdoors shall cause or permit the emission of a visible air contaminant while the vehicle is stationary for longer than ten consecutive seconds.

 (rr) All stationary equipment and nonroad motor vehicles at the transfer station shall be maintained properly and shall be inspected annually.
 All stationary equipment and nonroad motor vehicles at the transfer station that operate outdoors shall be inspected annually while in operation by an observer certified in the U.S. EPA Method 9 set forth in Title 40 Code of Federal Regulations Part 60, Appendix A-4 and trained in the U.S. EPA Method 22 set forth in Title 40 Code of Federal Regulations Part 60, Appendix A-7, to ensure the equipment is operating properly to minimize air contaminant emissions, taking into account the model year and design capabilities of the engine.
-A written record of the inspection and any subsequent corrective measures performed to minimize air contaminant emissions shall be filed with the Department as part of the annual permit renewal application, and shall be included in the operational records required by subsection (p) of § 4-06 of this subchapter.
+A written record of the inspection and any subsequent corrective measures performed to minimize air contaminant emissions shall be filed with the Department as part of the annual permit renewal application, and shall be included in the operational records required by subsection (p) of 16 RCNY § 4-06.

 (ss) The transfer station, its equipment and nonroad motor vehicles shall be subject to inspection at all times during its hours of operation.
 Interference with Department personnel performing any function or duty is prohibited.